 - Track company-owned tools (Tool Link).

-- Track a company fleet employees and vehicles (Crew Chief).
+- Track a company fleet of employees and vehicles (Crew Chief).

 - Secure valuable items (Cable Lock).